b-hemanth/my_page/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/342cdd99-47e8-45e5-9d5f-ce533e95b70a/deploy-status)](https://app.netlify.com/sites/b-hemanth/deploys)

 # Purpose
 This will serve both as my academic website and my blog.
-I'll publishing mostly data related articles on the blog.

 # Source Code
 You can find the source code for the posts in this repository in `blog/content/post`.